Brennah Black Goes Topless While Wearing Pale Pink Bell-Bottoms In Jaw-Dropping Double Image Update

 Brennah wore a pair of extremely high-waisted pants that rested above her navel and clung to her shapely hips and thighs, emphasizing her tantalizing hourglass figure.
 They fit tightly down to her knees, at which point the pale fabric flared out considerably.
 She posed sitting, and the legs were so long they completely covered the tips of her pointed toes, leaving only an almost imperceptible glimpse of what appeared to be the edge of a shoe.

-She also wore a wide-brimmed straw hat in the same light blush shade as the other garment, and accented with black detailing.
-A wide band encircled the base of the accessory, and the floppy brim was embellished around the outside with a strip of sheer black tulle, lined with a much narrower opaque edging.
-The design of the stylish headwear matched the 60s feel of her vintage-looking pants.
+She also wore a wide-brimmed straw hat in the same light blush shade as the other garment and accented with black detailing.
+A wide band encircled the base of the accessory and the floppy brim was embellished on the edge with a strip of sheer black tulle, lined with a much narrower opaque trim.
+The design of the stylish headwear matched the ’60s feel of her vintage-looking pants.

-Brennah strategically and – luckily for fans – just partially covered her voluptuous bare breasts with her arms as she seductively posed.
-In the first image, she coquettishly pulled the brim of her hat down over one eye with both hands, and let her mouth open as she gazed downwards, showing off her long eyelashes.
+Brennah strategically only partially covered her voluptuous bare breasts with her arms as she seductively posed.
+In the first image, she coquettishly pulled the brim of her hat down over one eye with both hands and let her mouth open as she gazed downwards, showing off her long eyelashes.